Citing COVID-19, nurses, rival hospitals push to preserve ER in St. Paul

 Campbell, the Fairview spokesman, said traveling nurses started arriving this week and will continue to be placed to build surge capacity.

-Many hospitals are very busy, Campbell said, but it’s “overly dramatic” to suggest that a large number of patients are spending a long time waiting for beds and being redirected all across the state.
+Many hospitals are very busy, Campbell said, but there aren’t large number of patients spending a long time waiting for beds and being redirected all across the state.
 Patients are prioritized and treated based on their condition, he said, and sometimes directed to another hospital that can help them.

 Campbell said he is regularly on calls about capacity and diversion and had not heard of the circumstance where seven hospitals were diverting patients at the same time.
 The issue right now with providing care for COVID-19 patients is not about the spaces, he said, but having enough staff to treat them.